 I may not stay in this life forever, but I will never regret that I did it.
 Maybe that’s what I should focus on about this film: That it does, indeed, expose a lot of folks to the reality that if they’re in some kind of difficult straits, they, too, have this option.
 I have definitely heard from more than a few of my fellow nomads who love the movie, and have heard from their friends who say they are now interested in trying the nomad lifestyle.

-Based on what I’ve seen during the pandemic this year, I’m not entirely sure that’s a great thing for those of us who are already out here.
-A flood of newbies who don’t know road or camping etiquette and have no idea how to take care of themselves or their rigs out here is not an ideal situation.
-But neither would I begrudge anyone else having the same chance I did to land on my feet to arrest a fall many do not recover from.
+Based on what I’ve seen during the pandemic year, I’m not entirely sure that’s a great thing for those of us who are already out here.
+A flood of newbies who don’t know road or camping etiquette, and have no idea how to take care of themselves or their rigs out here, is not an ideal situation.
+But neither would I begrudge anyone else having the same chance I did, to land on their feet to arrest a fall many do not recover from.

 If it means we find ourselves having to reach out a little more often to help the newbies find their way, then it’s a good reminder that many of us have only relatively recently gotten to the point where we feel confident and comfortable out here, and don’t need that help ourselves.
 A little humility never hurt anybody.